Description: escription: http://x3.extreme-dm.com/n/?tag=abar&p=http%3A%2F%2Fwww.abar.net&j=y&srw=1440&srb=24&l=http%3A//abar.net/&rs=41

 read publisher back cover blurb here

-Payment by PayPal, sterling cheque, dollar or other check (enquire)
+Payment by PayPal, sterling cheque, dollar or other check (in/enquire)

-or by direct transfer to our Euro account (enquire)
+or by direct transfer to our bank account (enquire)

 Enquire for quantity discount